Impact of population size on early adaptation in rugged fitness landscapes: Introduction

 In a constant environment, if mutations are rare, the evolution of a homogeneous population of asexual microorganisms can be viewed as a biased random walk in genotype space, and thus on the associated fitness landscape~\cite{orr2005}.
-Indeed, random mutations can either fix (i.e. take over) or get extinct, depending on how mutant fitness compares to wild-type fitness (natural selection) and on stochastic fluctuations due to finite population size (genetic drift).
+Indeed, random mutations can either fix (i.e.\ take over) or get extinct, depending on how mutant fitness compares to wild-type fitness (natural selection) and on stochastic fluctuations due to finite population size (genetic drift).
 In the weak mutation regime, mutations are rare enough for their fate to be sealed before a new mutation takes place.
-Thus, the population almost always has a single genotype, i.e. it is monomorphic.
+Thus, the population almost always has a single genotype, i.e.\ it is monomorphic.
 When a mutant fixes, it becomes the new wild type: the population has moved in genotype space -- hence the biased random walk in genotype space.
 If in addition natural selection is strong~\cite{orr2005,gillespie1983}, only beneficial mutations, which increase fitness, can fix.
 In this regime, the random walk describing the evolution of the population can only go upwards in fitness.
-Such \textit{adaptive walks}~\cite{orr2005} have been extensively studied~\cite{nowak2015}.
-Strong selection neglects genetic drift, which is possible only for very large populations~\cite{hartl1998}.
+Such \textit{adaptive walks} (AWs)~\cite{orr2005} have been extensively studied~\cite{nowak2015}.
+Strong selection neglects the possibility that deleterious or neutral mutations may fix due to genetic drift, which is appropriate only for very large populations~\cite{hartl1998}.
 Conversely, if the strong selection hypothesis is dropped, deleterious mutations may fix~\cite{mccandlish2011,mccandlish2014}, and a population's ability to explore its fitness landscape depends on its size, which determines the amplitude of genetic drift~\cite{ewens1979}.
 How does the interplay between genetic drift and natural selection~\cite{blount2018} impact adaptation of a finite-size population on rugged fitness landscapes?
+In particular, is adaptation always more efficient for larger populations?